NCAR/python-tutorial/source/tutorials/yourfirst.rst

    Where *DPT* represents Dew Point Temperature in Degrees C, *h* is humidity is in %, *t* is temperature is in degrees C, *a* = 6.112 mbar, *b* = 18.678, and *c* = 257.14 degrees C.

-   In order to do a natural logorithm, we will need to import our first external module: :code:`math`.
+   In order to do a natural logorithm, we will need to import our first built-in package: :code:`math`.
    It is best practice to import modules at the beginning of the script.

    .. code-block::